EVERSE-ResearchSoftware/RSQKit/pages/your_role/research_software_engineer.md

 researchers to translate scientific problems into robust software solutions and are often required to work across multiple projects or domains.

-## Software responsibilities, challenges & tasks
+## Software development & quality responsibilities, challenges & tasks

 Main responsibilities and common challenges of this role in relation to research software development and Research Software Quality include: